Skip to content. | Skip to navigation

 Normal progress in the Integrated PhD programme

-A student is deemed to be making normal progress if they satisfy all of the following:
+A student is deemed to be making normal progress if they satisfy the following.

 What if normal progress is not maintained at any stage of the Integrated PhD programme?

-5. Please note that if a student fails a course in the second year of the Int.
-PhD programme, and the concerned instructor recommends repeating the course, then the student can take the course again only in the subsequent year.
-By default, the only option available then is to pass the course in the third year (with no fellowship) and exit with a Master’s degree.
+• If a student fails a course in the second year, and the concerned instructor recommends repeating the course, then the student can take the course again in the subsequent year (without any fellowship).

-1. A student who has not obtained an S grade in the 4 Topics Courses will be asked to take further such courses to satisfy this requirement, and this has to be done prior to their candidacy qualifying exam.
+• If a student has not passed the mandatory third year courses, they will be asked to take further such courses to satisfy this requirement, and this has to be done prior to their candidacy exam.

-2. If a student fails the candidacy exam, the Graduate Studies Committee in consultation with the adviser and the Candidacy Exam Committee, may ask the student to give another one in a few months time.
-If a student fails the candidacy exam the second time, they will be asked to leave the programme.
+• If a student fails the candidacy exam, the Graduate Studies Committee in consultation with the adviser and the Candidacy Exam Committee, may ask the student to give another one in a few months time (without fellowship).
+If a student fails the candidacy exam a second time, they will be asked to leave the programme.

-1. If the Thesis Monitoring Committee of a student compiles a report of unsatisfactory progress at least once, the Graduate Studies Committee may ask the student to leave the programme.
+• If the Thesis Monitoring Committee finds that the student is not making satisfactory progress, even once, the Graduate Studies Committee may ask the student to leave the programme.